 Fr.
 Andrew was born in 1975 in Newport News, Virginia, to a U.S. Navy family that in 1983 became an Evangelical missionary family, living in Virginia, upstate New York and Ohio.
 In 1985, his family moved to the Pacific island of Guam, where they stayed through the end of his freshman year of high school in 1990, when they moved back to Ohio.
 After graduating from high school in 1993, Fr.
 Andrew moved with his family to North Carolina.

 From 1994 to 2001, Fr.
 Andrew studied at North Carolina State University in Raleigh, North Carolina, while working as a professional theatre technician/stagehand, becoming a supervisor at NCSU’s Stewart Theatre and also working in various freelance production positions.
 During this time, he completed a Bachelor of Arts degree in English Language and Literature, along with minors in Religion, Classical Studies, and Ancient Greek, as well as completing most of the coursework for a B.A. in Communication.
 While in college, he began reading about Orthodox Christianity and was received into the Orthodox Church at All Saints Antiochian Orthodox Church in Raleigh at Pascha of 1998.

 After graduating from the university in 2001, Fr.
 Andrew continued to work as a stagehand, technical theatre supervisor and theatrical lighting designer.
 In May of 2002, he met Nicole Ann Boury, the daughter of Bechara and Shirley Boury, and the two were married on August 17, 2003.
 In 2007, Kh.
-Nicole gave birth to their first child, Evangelia; in 2009 Elias was born; and Raphael was born in 2012; and Iskander was born in 2017.
+Nicole gave birth to their first child, Evangelia; in 2009 Elias was born; Raphael was born in 2012; and Iskander was born in 2017.